atlas-bear/osint-tools/README.md

    - Description: Recruitment platform for maritime crew.
    - URL: [CrewLinker](https://www.crewlinker.com/)

-Feel free to add or modify any details as needed.
+## Contributing

+Know of a good OSINT tool that we left off?
+Feel free to contribute to this list by submitting a pull request or opening an issue.
 If you have any specific requirements or need further assistance, let me know!

+## License

+This README and list is provided under [MIT License](LICENSE).
+However, each tool has its own license, as indicated in the descriptions above.